Deacons (law firm): History

 The firm is named for the English solicitor Victor Deacon, who in 1880 joined the legal practice established by William Thomas Bridges in 1851 in Hong Kong.
 Bridges was the second barrister to commence practice in Hong Kong.

 Within two years, Victor Deacon was made a partner and within 20 years, under his own name, he had firmly established Deacons as one of the colony's leading law firms, a position it has retained to this day.
 In 1860, with offices on Queen's Road, the firm was based close to the Supreme Court.
 In 1910, the larger firm required bigger office space and Deacons moved to Ice House Street.

 Deacons grew steadily throughout the 20th century, flourishing during Hong Kong's post-war boom.
 By the mid-1970s, Deacons was a busy, full-service business law firm and a highly respected name in commercial circles throughout Asia.

 Since 1985, it has resided in Alexandra House, Central, progressively taking more floor space to accommodate the expanding team of lawyers.
 Its headquarters is equipped with internal staircases alongside two private elevators, spanning 6 individual floors.
 It also operates an office location in Sheung Wan.

 Deacons formed a strategic alliance with Graham & James, operating in Asia under the collective name "Deacons Graham & James".
 The alliance dissolved in June 2000, with Deacons backing out due to Graham & James's failure to commit resources to Asia and dwindling position in US law firm rankings.

 In 1986, Deacons opened an initial presence in the People's Republic of China in Beijing.
-In 2002, Deacons established a representative office in Beijing and was one of the first Hong Kong law firms to be granted a licence to open a second office in the PRC.
-Deacons became the first firm to be awarded a third foreign law firm license in mainland China.
-Deacons celebrated 170 years in Hong Kong in 2022.
+Deacons subsequently established representative offices in Guangzhou and Shanghai in 1994 and 1999 respectively.
+In 2002, Deacons established a representative office in Beijing and was one of the first Hong Kong law firms to be granted a licence to open a second office in mainland China.
+Deacons was also the first Hong Kong firm to be awarded a third foreign law firm license in mainland China.